hakan-ronngren/cloud-db/README.md

 The separate data disk would allow me to recreate the VM at any time to upgrade it.

+## UNDER CONSTRUCTION

+This is still a work in progress.
+Next up is to decide whether or not to include features like a serverless VCP access connector for Cloud Run services to use the database.
+Maybe this is going to be a matter for the code that uses this module.

 ## Tools you'll need

 * [terraform](https://www.terraform.io) to turn the code in this repo into working infrastructure